Reading time: 11 min

 EXECUTE sp_executesql @statement

-This sample differs from the previous one by the only one IF ELSE construction.
-But this construction makes a great difference.
+This sample differs from the previous one by only using the IF ELSE construction, but this construction makes a significant difference.

-As we already know our sql converter will find all the SET statements.
+As it has already been said, SQLWays Wizard will first find all the SET statements.
 See below what it will get:

 ' SELECT JobTitle, Count(BusinessEntityID)